How to Pair Your Granite with a Backsplash

 Use the same granite and continue it up the wall.
 It can be used by the vent hood, and it will showcase the pattern like artwork.
 Not only will it give you a nice and easy to clean surface behind the range, but your friends will be amazed at how high-end the design looks.
 Be sure to examine the entire slab and see which part of the stone you want to highlight.
 Typically, four inches of granite against the wall is acceptable.

 When you’re choosing a backsplash, you might want to go big and bold.
 Many people use a travertine tile and place it in a unique pattern.
 Look at the veins within the granite and try to pick a color that will coordinate and enhance the stone’s hues.
 You don’t want to pick the exact same color as the granite, or it will lack that wow factor.
 By choosing the least likely color, it will make that color pop in your stone.
-In the Appolo Storm print, the natural hues in the stone will play off a classic clay-colored travertine; it will be a match made in Heaven.
+With its rich, deep colors and beautiful patterns, Juparana Delicatus Granite will make a strong style statement in your kitchen and home.

 3. Large subway tiles

 Subway tiles are a staple in backsplashes.
-Take for instance the Amarone Granite.
-This piece has amazing colors and is rather busy.
-It would pair perfectly with black if the cabinets are a white shaker or light wood.
+Take for instance the Solarius Granite.
 If the cabinets are darker and you are using this granite, simply use a white subway tile.
 Anything goes with this colorful piece.
 Finding a great pattern is easy when you’re using subway tiles.

 4. Glass tiles

 Glass tiles are definitely the rage these days.
-If you are going to use a glass tile backsplash, you probably want to choose neutral granite, like the African Tapestry.
+If you are going to use a glass tile backsplash, you probably want to choose neutral granite, like Santa Cecilia Granite.
 You can get as fancy as you want with the backsplash tiles, even creating a design or a mosaic.
 Just remember you should only do this when your granite isn’t bold in print, too.

 5. A backsplash of marble

 Another high-end material that works well with granite is marble.
 Now, marble has a swirl pattern that can mimic some designs in granite.
 Choosing a backsplash of marble will require muted granite to make it flow properly.
 If you have an active pattern in the marble and also in the granite, it will be an overkill.
-Rather, try a nice slab like the Black Galaxy or the Arabian Black.
+Rather, try a nice slab like the Black Galaxy Granite or Black Pearl Granite.
 Both of these slabs have both black and white but tend to be darker.
 Adding a reverse of the same colors behind them in a backsplash will make the kitchen pop.